AckerlyXu/heima/articles/sql-database/sql-database-compatibility-level-query-performance-130.md

 ![Figure 6](./media/sql-database-compatibility-level-query-performance-130/figure-6.jpg)

-In the same way, let’s now execute the same query with the new Cardinality Estimation functionality.
+In the same way, let's now execute the same query with the new Cardinality Estimation functionality.

 ```
 -- New CE row estimate with INNER JOIN and WHERE clause